Doravado/samuel_portfolio/index.md

 - Based on insights from player analysis and models, our team is now designing a marketing campaign to activate potential loyalty players with highly efficient campaign methods.

+- Made decks and communicated project methodology and outcomes to client, synthesizing technical analysis into simple and clear terms.

 ![](/image/playstudios_project2.png)

 <br/>